harmankumar/facebook-comment-spammer/README.md

 1) Send requests (at most thrice to a person).
 2) Respond to requests
-3) Block the bastards who did not respond to sent requests within a month
+3) Instantly delete and mark spam requests from the bastards who did not respond to sent requests within a month

 ========================
 To use: